Non-payment during construction is a very common issue in the building industry, BUT there are ways you can ensure you get paid on time!

 If you are not satisfied with a decision by Building and Energy, you can apply for a review by the State Administrative Tribunal (SAT).
 SAT may also determine matters that are referred to it by Building and Energy.

-Rapid adjudication is a mechanism of the Construction Contracts Act.
+Rapid adjudication is a mechanism of the Building and Construction Industry (Security of Payment) Act and the Construction Contracts (Former Provisions) Act.
 It allows a party to a construction contract to make an application for a payment dispute to be determined by an adjudicator.
 A ‘payment dispute’ includes a rejected, disputed or overdue payment claim.

-HIA has further information available regarding rapid adjudication, on request.
+HIA has further information available regarding rapid adjudication.

 A letter of demand should set out the amount of money that is outstanding and provide the client with a timeframe in which to make payment.
 It also sets out the consequences of non-payment.
 It is used as a last resort prior to taking more decisive action such as going to court or arbitration.